astaxie/docs/en-US/mvc/controller/controller.md

 }
 ```

 In the example above, it defined base class and initialized some variables.
 It will test if the executing Controller is a implementing of NestPrepareer, if it is call the method of sub class.
-Let's see the implementation of NestPreparer: :TODO Init
+Let's see the implementation of `NestPreparer`:
-上面定义了基类，大概是初始化了一些变量，最后有一个Init函数中那个app的应用，判断当前运行的Controller是否是NestPreparer实现，如果是的话调用子类的方法，下面我们来看一下NestPreparer的实现：

 ```
 type BaseAdminRouter struct {